ChrisMcKee1/ChatUI/memory-bank/activeContext.md

 - **Fixed Storybook Runtime Error:** Resolved a syntax error in `ChatMessagePanel.stories.tsx` that prevented Storybook from loading. ✅
 - **Updated NPM Dependencies:** Ran `npm update` to resolve sub-dependency deprecation warnings and updated `package-lock.json`. ✅
 - **Completed Storybook Refactoring & Verification:** Reviewed and updated all component stories (Atom, Molecule, Organism, Template) according to guidelines and verified Storybook runs correctly. ✅
+- **Removed Telemetry System:** Successfully removed all OpenTelemetry and Azure Monitor related code, configurations, dependencies, and documentation from the application to simplify the codebase. ✅

 ## Decisions & Considerations
 - **Storybook Refactoring Plan:** Systematically review and update all stories (`Atoms`, `Molecules`, `Organisms`, `Templates`) based on current component implementations and `.cursorrules` guidelines, followed by running the `test-storybook` script.